Additional information

 Bottle sizes |

 Jim Barry Assyrtiko is a white wine made from the Assyrtiko grape variety.
-Assyrtiko is native to Greece and makes some excellent wines there, but Jim Barry is one of the very few growing this exciting grape variety outside of Greece, certainly the first in Australia.
+Assyrtiko is native to Greece and produces some excellent wines there; however, Jim Barry is one of the very few wineries growing this exciting grape variety outside of Greece, certainly the first in Australia.
+It is available to buy at Fareham Wine Cellar.

 Jim Barry Assyrtiko has lifted citrus blossom and lemon aromas are accompanied by notes of honeydew melon and spice.
 This Assyrtiko shows great flavour concentration and a full texture, with a flinty streak of minerality.
 Lively and crisp with an endless finish.